Skip to main content

 };

-Since this component will not require any parameters, we don't need to modify the model for the incoming request, and the one autogenerated in /tickets-summary.request.ts will suffice.
+Since this block will not require any parameters, we don't need to modify the model for the incoming request, and the one autogenerated in /tickets-summary.request.ts will suffice.

 Fetching data